Email Memo from Lakshman F. B. Gunasekara, 5 November 2019 directed at

 I recently circulated a whole set of articles by some Muslim scholars (located in the Eastern Province and abroad) as well as a few others in Western universities — mostly written in the 2011-19 period.
 I am beginning to go through them slowly when I can carve out time for this set of tasks.
 A few have focused on the incidence of crime and communal violence in the post 2009 period.

 What strikes me on reading these ventures is the limited degree of reading of past works that has been pursued and the appalling gaps in their background – lapses which also impinge on their comments on the death toll in the last stages of Eelam War IV.

-Filed under accountability, centre-periphery relations, chauvinism, communal relations, constitutional amendments, democratic measures, devolution, electoral structures, foreign policy, governance, historical interpretation, Indian Ocean politics, law of armed conflict, legal issues, Muslims in Lanka, nationalism, politIcal discourse, power politics, Rajapaksa regime, self-reflexivity, Sinhala-Tamil Relations, sri lankan society, Tamil civilians, vengeance, world events & processes
+Filed under accountability, chauvinism, communal relations, conspiracies, cultural transmission, doctoring evidence, economic processes, electoral structures, fundamentalism, historical interpretation, Islamic fundamentalism, island economy, landscape wondrous, language policies, legal issues, life stories, LTTE, martyrdom, Muslims in Lanka, nationalism, NGOs, photography, politIcal discourse, power politics, racist thinking, Rajapaksa regime, religiosity, security, self-reflexivity, Sinhala-Tamil Relations, slanted reportage, sri lankan society, Tamil civilians, Tamil migration, the imaginary and the real, truth as casualty of war, unusual people, vengeance, war reportage, welfare & philanthophy, working class conditions, world events & processes